cooltaktak/DiscordWikiBot/README.md

 ## DiscordWikiBot
-# TIP: If you want to get shorter and more understandable resources, then you can use these resources.
+# If you want to get shorter and more understandable resources, then you can use these resources.

+*Thank you cool taktak!*